dotnet/orleans/Troubleshooting-Deployment.md

 - Check the logs to see if there is an unhandled exception while initializing.
 - Make sure that the connections strings are correct.
 - Check the Azure Cloud Services troubleshooting pages for more information.

+## How to Check Logs
+- Use the cloud explorer in Visual Studio to navigate to the appropriate storage table or blob in the storage account.
+The WADLogsTable is a good starting point for looking at the logs.
+- You might only be logging errors.
+If you want informational logs as well, you will need to modify the configuration to set the logging severity level.
+You can find more information about this in the [Orleans Configuration Guide] (http://dotnet.github.io/orleans/Orleans-Configuration-Guide/).